-All book descriptions are originally found on Bookshop.org and links below point there.
-For books on backorder, we suggest checking out your local bookstore, library, downloadable e-books or other favorite way to obtain literature.
+All book descriptions are originally found on Bookshop.org and the links below point there.

 In a profound work that pivots from the biggest questions about American history and ideals to the most intimate concerns of a father for his son, Ta-Nehisi Coates offers a powerful new framework for understanding our nation's history and current crisis. #1 New York Times Best Seller – National Book Award Winner – Named one of Time’s Ten Best Nonfiction Books of the Decade – Pulitzer Prize Finalist – National Book Critics Circle Award Finalist.
 Hailed by Toni Morrison as "required reading," a bold and personal literary exploration of America's racial history by "the most important essayist in a generation and a writer who changed the national political conversation about race" (Rolling Stone)